sohv/mcrag/test_result.md

 # Testing Data - Main Agent and testing sub agent both should log testing data below this section
 #====================================================================================================

-user_problem_statement: Build a multi-LLM coding system where 3 LLMs (GPT-4, Gemini, DeepSeek) act as coder and critics.
+user_problem_statement: Build a multi-LLM coding system where 3 LLMs (GPT-4, Gemini, DeepSeek R1) act as coder and critics.
 One LLM acts as coder suggesting improvements, two act as critics providing feedback, with human feedback integration and conflict resolution.

 backend:
   - task: "Install emergentintegrations library and add API keys"